battlecode/battlecode-server-2017/specs.md

 Changes from 2012
 ------------------

-There are a number of large changes from previous battlecode years, so even if you're a veteran you may want to read this section.
+There are a number of large changes from previous Battlecode years, so even if you're a veteran you may want to read this section.
 In approximate order of how huge a change it is:

 - Robots no longer face a direction.
 There is no turning, and no concept of forwards and backwards.
 Instead, robots can just move to any adjacent square.
 - There are no longer voids on the map.
-Every square on the map is traversible, and there is no longer any distinction between ground and air units.
+Every square on the map is traversable, and there is no longer any distinction between ground and air units.
 - Both teams start off knowing exactly what the map looks like.
 They know where all the map edges are and know where the enemy spawns.
-- There are no movement or attack delays(though some actions do still incur a cooldown).
+- There are no movement or attack delays(though some actions do still incur a cool-down).
 Soldiers move and attack once every turn.
 - Units always have shared vision and can sense anything within the vision radius of any allied unit.
 - Flux has been renamed to power; now it is globally shared among all of a team's units, so flux transfer has been removed.
 - Broadcasting has been completely altered.
 Both teams now write to a global array of integers.
 Broadcasting no longer relies on robots being within a broadcast radius.

-NOTE: Numbers in the doc are provided for readability and are actually goverened by game constants that may change.
+NOTE: Numbers in the doc are provided for readability and are actually governed by game constants that may change.
 Check the API for full details.

 Robot Overview